Kress Creek Results

-This chart (click chart for larger version) shows the levels of tritium in Kress Creek since January 2006.
-To date, Fermilab has not detected tritium in Kress Creek.
+This graph (click for larger version) shows the levels of tritium in Kress Creek between operational waters and the site boundary since 2005.
+To date, Fermilab has not detected tritium leaving the site boundary in Kress Creek.
 The detection limit is one picocurie per milliliter (see footnote).

 Fermilab will continue to display Kress Creek monitoring results on this page.
 A frequently-asked-questions page provides more information, and we have posted an aerial view of Kress Creek as well.

-About the graph: A solid dot appears on every day in which a sample has been taken and analyzed.
-Samples with no detectable level of tritium are represented by a solid dot on the line at the limit of detection (1 pCi/ml).
+About the graph: A symbol appears on every day in which a sample has been taken and analyzed.
+Samples with no detectable level of tritium are represented by a symbol on the line at the limit of detection (1 pCi/ml).

 Footnote: A picocurie is the unit used to specify how many tritium particles in a water sample decay into helium particles each second.
 Standard tests can detect levels of tritium in water that are larger than about 1 picocurie per milliliter.
 The Department of Energy surface water standards specify a limit of 2600 picocuries per milliliter.